Ministry of New and Renewable Energy (MNRE)

 | Component C | Solarise your existing grid-connected pump → generate own electricity + sell surplus |

-Most small farmers apply under Component B — getting a standalone solar pump for their field.
+Most small farmers apply under Component B. Getting a standalone solar pump for their field.

 3How Much Does It Actually Cost the Farmer?

-For a 5 HP solar pump (costs roughly ₹3.5–4 lakh):
+For a 5 HP solar pump (costs roughly ₹3.5 to 4 lakh):

 | Who Pays | Amount |